Cataract Falls Hike at Mount Tamalpais

 The dog-friendly, six-mile Cataract Falls hike near Mount Tamalpais is a waterfall wonderland.
 This is a stair-stepping, butt-busting challenging trail that rewards visitors with over 2-miles of waterfalls.

-The hiking trail follows Cataract Creek as it cascades down Mount Tamalpais and flows into Alpine Lake.
-The Cataract Falls hike is a pleasant hike year-round, but its full beauty unfurls in the wet months.
+The trail follows Cataract Creek as it cascades down Mount Tamalpais and flows into Alpine Lake.
+The Cataract Falls hike in Marin is a pleasant hike year-round, but its full beauty unfurls in the wet months.
 In winter and spring the ferns are lush, trees are fuzzy with moss, the waterfalls gush, and wildflowers are abundant.
-As the year progresses the vegetation recoils and the Maple trees glow with autumn hues.
+As the year progresses the Maple trees glow with autumn hues but the waterfalls are dry.

 Begin your hike at the Rock Spring Trailhead and follow the Cataract Falls trail until it dead-ends at Fairfax-Bolinas Road.
 Then, retrace your steps and climb back up the mountain.